surajs02/medi-nline/README.md

 # medino-nline

-A Node CLI web scraper that fetches & prints `N` lines of product names with prices from the medino website.
+A Node CLI web scraper that fetches & prints `N` lines of product names with prices from the Medino website.

 ## Install